safesoftware/virtualmachines/PostCreationSteps.md

 8. Open Localhost in browser, and ensure that FME Server is properly licensed.
 9. Open Google Earth to see if it has a DirectX vs OpenGL warning.
 Set appropriately.
 10. Run Ec2LaunchSettings.
 "Shutdown without Sysprep"
-11. Create new AMI.
-Set the Description as the Branch.
+11. Create new AMI--leave Description blank.
+After the image is complete, edit the Description to `FME 20xx.x for Strigo`.